 - 1. Write a brief bio of the author and of the illustrator - 2.
-List the most significant and memorable genre characteristics of the story - 3.
-List the most significant and memorable quality characteristics of the illustrations - 4.
+Identify the distinguishing genre characteristics of the story - 3.
+Identify the distinguishing quality characteristics of the illustrations - 4.
 State the theme - 5.
 Cite all information you use from all sources right where you use the information on your handout.
 (Put quotation marks around any word, phrase, or sentence you use from any and all sources.
 Using 2016 MLA style, cite every source you use where you use it even if you do not quote it but you simply use the information by putting it into your own words.)
 A failure to do this will result in no credit for this section.
-(Anderson 35) author + page # ("Demi at Work," par.
-10) title, + par. # - 6.
-Provide a properly formatted 2016 MLA style Works Cited on the back of the handout
+Format: (Anderson 35) author + page # ("Demi at Work," par.
+10) "title of web page," par. # Missing or incorrect citation format will result in a 0 for this portion of the assignment. - 6.
+Provide a 2016 MLA style Works Cited on the back of the handout

-Presentation (15 points) Submit to Canvas
+Part 2: Presentation (15 points)

-Arrive in class early to prepare and present the following in a 5-7 minute presentation in class:
+Present the following in a 5-7 minute presentation in class